hodaakl/GENERALIST/readme.md

 doi:10.1101/2022.12.12.520114.

+Please cite if you utelize the code to any extent.

-Generative Model for protein sequences and generally for categorical data.
+Code implementing a generative Model for protein sequences and more generally for categorical data.

 ## Getting started